thirumurthis/projects/go-operator/go_operator_blog.md

 }
 ```

+#### Spring Configuration class
-- Simple configuration class, to read the application.yaml when application context is loaded by Spring
+- Configuration class to read the application.yaml when application context is loaded

 ```java
 package com.app.app;